PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 ## Marking & results

-### Manual marking (*Essay* type questions)
+### Manual marking

-If a Test contains *Essay* type questions, these must be manually marked.
-This must occur before scores or feedback for auto-marked questions can be released, so Essay questions should be avoided in most cases.

 !!!
 Tip

     Make sure that the Test is Hidden from students to prevent accidentally releasing marks early.

+If a Test contains Essay type questions, these must be manually marked.
+This **must occur before scores or feedback for auto-marked questions can be released**, so Essay questions should be avoided in most cases.

 1. To open a Test submission, click the *Submissions* tab within the Test and select an attempt from the list.
 For other methods to access submissions, see our [guide to open Ultra Assignment submissions](../ultra/assignment-marking.md#1-open-a-submission).
 </br>![](images/test-marking-open-submission.png)